 Over the past few weeks I’ve talked about the pros and cons of both traditional and indie publishing, what’s really involved in self-publishing, and what you can get away without.
 This week, I’m going over the things NOT to do if you’ve decided to self-publish.
-Continue reading “Self-Publishing 101: What NOT to Do”
+Continue reading “Indie Publishing 101: What NOT to Do”

-Last week I wrote about the (extensive) ideal process of self-publishing a book.
+Last week I wrote about the (extensive) ideal process of indie publishing a book.
 However, sometimes the ideal isn’t plausible, your goals aren’t for a long-term career, you just want a foot in the door, etc. There’s a long list of reasons you could get away with only adhering to some parts of that list.
 So this week I’ll be discussing which items on the list are non-negotiable and which can be waived.
 I’m pulling all of these steps directly from my previous post, so check that out for explanations of what I consider each step to entail.
-Continue reading “Self-Publishing 101: Non-Negotiables (and what you can get away without)”
+Continue reading “Indie Publishing 101: Non-Negotiables (and what you can get away without)”

 Like on Wednesday, today’s article is a guest post!
 Kellyn Roth just launched her organization Reveries Co., which is a place for indie authors to find cover design, editing, blog tour hosting, interior formatting, web design, etc. There’s more information after the post, so be sure to stick around and check it out!